christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch07_authorization-authentication.md

 consensus rules in 2017 makes it impossible to add that feature in the future.

-Only Bitcoin's original developer could tell us whether the dummy stack element was the result of a bug or a plan for a future upgrade.
+Only Bitcoin’s original developer could tell us whether the dummy stack element was the result of a bug or a plan for a future upgrade.
 In this book, we simply call it an oddity.